-Hydroxychloroquine: Benefits, Side Effects, and Dosing
+Hydroxychloroquine (Plaquenil): Benefits, Side Effects, and Dosing

 Looking for the latest information?
 Read our Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers.
 Get all of the information on the coronavirus at Coronavirus and Lupus.

 Hydroxychloroquine belongs to the family of medicines called “antimalarials” (AMs), which are also classified as disease-modifying anti-rheumatic drugs, or DMARDs.
 These drugs were initially used to prevent and to treat malaria but are no longer used for those purposes; more effective drugs have since been developed.
 Today’s AMs are hydroxychloroquine (Plaquenil®), chloroquine (Aralen®), and quinacrine (Atabrine®).
 (Quinacrine is no longer marketed in the U.S.; it can be dispensed by a compounding pharmacy, although insurance companies may not pay for it.)

 The antimalarial quinine was first used to treat cutaneous lupus in 1834.
 Subsequent reports in 1928 and 1938 showed good results with another quinine-like drug in the treatment of both discoid and subacute cutaneous lupus.
 In 1941, discoid lupus patients were treated successfully with Atabrine, a compound developed in Germany in the 1920s.
 In the mid-1940s, both hydroxychloroquine (HCQ) and chloroquine (CQ) had been synthesized.
 In 1955 HCQ was shown to be effective for both systemic lupus and rheumatoid arthritis.
 (Wallace DJ, Hahn BH, eds.
 Dubois’ Lupus Erythematosus.
 1997:1117.)